 Usually, people join an informal group for their own sake.
 One example would be a monthly book club with a few friends.

 Why Do You Need One?

 Now that we’ve discussed the general definition and idea of what a membership model is, let’s talk about why you need one.
 No matter how small your organization is, you can benefit from a model.
 The more structured your organization is from the beginning, the easier the growth process will be since you’ll be able to scale additional members and responsibilities.

 There are several reasons why a membership model is important and needed for a nonprofit.
 One of the most important reasons, though, is that it generates revenue.
 For a nonprofit, this may not seem like it should be your number one focus.
 However, you cannot continue to help others without generating revenue to stay afloat.

 Having a steady form of income comes from membership payments, merchandise, sponsorships, and event tickets.
 This income can be used to increase the number of members you have as well as increase the impact your nonprofit has.

-Membership models also help your organization get feedback that transforms into growth.
+Membership models also help your organization get feedback that transforms into growth and retention.
 When your members stop attending events, visiting your website, or reading your emails it’s time to make a change.
 Membership models promote honest feedback on how your members are feeling so that you’re ahead of any issues and aren’t blindsided by the lack of participation.